 He would be Jesus Christ’s precursor converting many Israelites through his preaching and exemplary life of abstinence from strong drink or wine.

-Later on John was arrested, imprisoned, and murdered on King Herod’s orders fulfilling an adulteress’s desire, she used her daughter to find favor from an intoxicated Herod.
+Later on John was arrested, imprisoned, and murdered on King Herod’s orders fulfilling an adulteress’s desire, who used her daughter to find favor from her intoxicated lover Herod.

 He foolishly kept that promise because she pleased him with her fancy dancing during a Roman orgy type party moreover, Herod foolishly feared loss of face amongst his guests for not carrying out his promise, that allowed John’s horrific, gruesome murder to happen.

 Christ would later comment about his cousin’s death and His own mission to save humanity by mentioning this with these words to His skeptics and naysayers most of whom were His sworn enemies, the Pharisees and Sadducees.

 These guys were Jewish society elites, who loved being the ‘beautiful people’ that everybody adored and talked about.
 They wanted the “little people” (ordinary, average people) to be jealous of them because of how religious they made themselves appeared to be.

 “But what went you out to see?
 A prophet?
 Yea, I say to you, and more than a prophet.
 This is he of whom it is written: Behold, I send my angel before thy face, who shall prepare thy way before thee.
 For I say to you: Amongst those that are born of women, there is not a greater prophet than John the Baptist” (Luke 7:24-28).